ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 local postfix = require("luasnip.extras.postfix").postfix
 ```

+You can find a more complete list in the LuaSnip docs just above the section `:help luasnip-basics` and (at the time of writing) around line 120 of the source file `LuaSnip/lua/luasnip/config.lua`.

 I'll use the full names the first few times for the sake of completeness,
-but will transition to the abbreviations later.
-Just know the that the mysterious-looking `s`s and `t`s and `i`s are defined!
+but will transition to the abbreviations later---just remember that the mysterious-looking `s`s and `t`s and `i`s are really just abbreviations of for LuaSnip modules and functions.

 ## Writing snippets

 **Think in terms of nodes:**
 LuaSnip snippets are composed of *nodes*---think of nodes as building blocks that you put together to make snippets.
 (Actual node syntax is described soon.)
-LuaSnip provides a bit under 10 types of nodes;
+LuaSnip provides around 10 types of nodes.
-each node offers a different feature---your job is to combine these nodes in ways that create useful snippets.
+Each node offers a different feature, and your job is to combine these nodes in ways that create useful snippets.
 (Fortunately, only about 4 nodes are needed for most use cases.)

 You create snippets by specifying: